 Construction work by its very nature is hazardous.
-It’s physical; the work environment changes constantly; workers are often exposed to sever weather conditions; and the workforce on construction changes regularly as projects advance.
+It’s physical; the work environment changes constantly; workers are often exposed to severe weather conditions, and the workforce on construction changes regularly as projects advance.
 This is why health and safety must be paramount on every construction site in Ontario.
 Preventing work-related illness and injury is the most important job at all construction sites because all workers deserve the right to return home to their families safe and sound each and every day.

 The safety of all Ontario workplaces is regulated by the Ontario Occupational Health and Safety Act and its regulations which are administered by the Ontario Ministry of Labour.